 City of Asylum is building Alphabet City™ center — a home for writers, readers, and neighbors — that will include spaces for readings and performances, writing workshops and residencies, as well as a restaurant and a bookstore.
-Alphabet City™ will open in 2015.
+Alphabet City™ will open in the summer of 2016.
 The facility and its programs are intended to be a unifying agent in the community, bridging the full array of economic, cultural, and racial diversity.
 Bookmark this page and watch the excitement build!

 Media coverage of Alphabet City™ Literary Center: